fivethirtyeight/ap-election-loader/README.md

 # AP Elections Data Loader

-Many news organizations use data from the Associated Press to power their election results reporting and real-time interactive maps.
-The code in this repository has been used by The Huffington Post since the 2012 Iowa caucus to build live election results maps for the [2012 Primaries](http://elections.huffingtonpost.com/2012/primaries), [2012 General Election](http://elections.huffingtonpost.com/2012/results), [2012 Wisconsin Recall](http://elections.huffingtonpost.com/2012/wisconsin-recall-results), and [2013 South Carolina District 1 Special Election](http://elections.huffingtonpost.com/2013/mark-sanford-vs-elizabeth-colbert-busch-sc1), among others.
+Many news organizations use data from The Associated Press to power their election results reporting and real-time interactive maps.
+The code in this repository has been used by The Huffington Post since the 2012 Iowa caucuses to build live election results maps for the [2012 Primaries](http://elections.huffingtonpost.com/2012/primaries), [2012 General Election](http://elections.huffingtonpost.com/2012/results), [2012 Wisconsin Recall](http://elections.huffingtonpost.com/2012/wisconsin-recall-results), and [2013 South Carolina District 1 Special Election](http://elections.huffingtonpost.com/2013/mark-sanford-vs-elizabeth-colbert-busch-sc1), among others.

-You must have a contract with the Associated Press and an account on their FTP server to use this code.
+You must have a contract with The Associated Press and an account on its FTP server to use this code.

-This repository has a single goal; to get results off the AP FTP server and into MySQL as fast as possible.
-It does not contain methods to query those results, or make assumptions about the front-end used to display the loaded data.
+This repository has a single goal: to get results off the AP's FTP server and into MySQL as fast as possible.
+It does not contain methods to query those results, and does not make assumptions about the front-end used to display the loaded data.

 ## Getting started